grelleum/SteelConnection/README.md

 Three connection attempts are made by default and can be configured with the `connections_attempts=N` parameter, where N is replaced with an interger.

 ##### Using a .netrc file (Optional):
-A .netrc file can be used to store credentials on Mac, Unix, and Linux machines.
-This file would be stored in the root of your home directory.
+A .netrc file can be used to store credentials on Mac, Unix, and Linux machines.  .netrc is a standard way of storing login credentials for many network based servers.
+It works like a hosts file, in that you specify servers and the credetials needed to access each server.
+The .netrc file is stored in the root of your home directory.
 When using a .netrc file, steelconnection will never have your password, rather the underlying requests library will be responsible for accessing the .netrc file.
+When using .netrc file, you will still need to tell steelconnection the realm you want to access, and that hostname will be passed to requests without credentials.
+Requests will then attempt to located your realm within the ,netrc file.\
 Use the commands below to setup a .netrc file, replacing REALM, USERNAME, and PASSWORD with your actual values.
 ```bash
 echo "machine REALM.riverbed.cc login USERNAME password PASSWORD" >> ~/.netrc
 chmod 600 ~/.netrc